chanzuckerberg/happy/examples/image_pipeline/README.md

 ## Prerequistes

 * Install the latest version of happy: `brew tap chanzuckerberg/tap && brew install happy`
-* Make sure the `happy-env-stack` terraform module is using tag "happy-stack-eks-v4.3.0" or greater
 * Make sure you have access to the czi-playground AWS environment

 ## Notes